Music & More announces June 23 lineup

 People are also reading…

-Moreno was born in Mexico and has competed in state competitions winning twice, and placed top 10 in a national level competition.
+Cello player Moreno was born in Mexico and has competed in state competitions , winning twice, and placed in the top 10 in a national level competition.

 Retzlaff, a sophomore at Case High School, is a member of the Case Orchestra and the Kiwanis Youth Symphony Orchestra.

-Saaski, a senior at Case High School, plays in Kiwanis Youth Symphony, The Prairie School high school pit orchestra for musicals, as well as playing in many competitions at the state level.
+Saaski, a senior at Case High School, plays in Kiwanis Youth Symphony and The Prairie School high school pit orchestra for musicals, as well as playing in many competitions at the state level.

-Donations will be accepted each week to benefit Health Care Network the Homeless Assistance Leadership Organization.
+Admission is free.
+Donations are collected each week to benefit Health Care Network the Homeless Assistance Leadership Organization.

 The church is air-conditioned and accessible with elevator at parking lot entrance.
 Additional parking is available in the adjacent lot at Living Light Community Center.